-Second.
+.
+II.
 Let us now look at THE DEFENCE, then.
-We will approach the language by degrees; noticing first the various forms under which the Lord represents himself as round about his people; all indicative of two things: first, of destruction to the adversary, and second, of safety to the friend; This text worked out would show clearly that it is a most dreadful thing to be an enemy to Christ, to God, to his people, in any way whatever.
-So, it says in this same chapter concerning them, "he that touches you touches the apple of his eye."
+We will approach the language by degrees; noticing first the various forms under which the Lord represents himself as round about his people; all indicative of two things: first, of destruction to the adversary, and second, of safety to the friend; This text worked out would shew clearly that it is a most dreadful thing to be an enemy to Christ, to God, to his people, in any way whatever.
+So it says in this same chapter concerning them, "He that toucheth you toucheth the apple of his eye."
 Various are the forms in which the Lord speaks of himself, and in which he speaks of his being round about his people.
 It conveys a nice idea; as though the Lord should say, Other things may go, in comparison of my people; I must take care of them; I must be with them; I must watch over them, and I will dwell with them till I have wiped off every tear from all faces.
-Hence, you find Satan himself seemed to have some idea of the Lord himself being the protection of his people: "Have you considered my servant Job, that there is none like him in the earth?"
-Yes, no doubt; but "Have you not made a hedge about him, and about his house, and about all that he has on every side; you have blessed the work of his hands, and his substance is increased in the land.
-But put forth your hand now, and touch all that he has, and he will curse you to your face;" he will give up his religion directly, he will anathematize you to your face.
+Hence, you find Satan himself seemed to have some idea of the Lord himself being the protection of his people : "Hast thou considered my servant Job, that there is none like him in the earth ?"
+Yes, no doubt; but "Hast thou not made a hedge about him, and about his house, and about all that he hath on every side ; thou hast blessed the work of his hands, and his substance is increased in the land.
+But put forth thine hand now, and touch all that he hath, and he will curse thee to thy face;" he will give up his religion directly, he will anathematize thee to thy face.
 Did the Lord take the hedge away?
 Not away from Job, no; Job was sustained; he was sustained in a way that should make him a blessing to the people of God, but not in a way that should make him a companion to the Pharisee.
-Hence, you will find in all the learned writers upon the Book of Job, Ah, they say, Job bare all this, and sinned not; O dear, dear, what a pity it is that Job did not continue so; here he cursed the day of his birth; if it had been said at the end of all his troubles, "In all this Job sinned not." why he would have been such a nice, pious man, we should have liked him so much better; we were quite grieved to see him curse the day of his birth.
+Hence, you will find in all the learned writers upon the Book of Job-Ah, they say, Job bare all this, and sinned not; O dear, dear, what a pity it is that Job did not continue so; here he cursed the day of his birth; if it had been said at the end of all his troubles, "In all this Job sinned not," why he would have been such a nice, pious man, we should have liked him so much better; we were quite grieved to see him curse the day of his birth.
 Ah, the real taught child of God comes in and says, I am glad of it, for it makes him a companion for me.
-If he had gone through all, and ended without doing something to show he was a poor sinner, without some weakness being brought to light, he would have been no use to me; but as it is, I can feel him to be a companion, for there are times when I can bear troubles without any rebellion, or charging God foolishly, and can feel reconciled, and can say honestly with the poet,
+If he had gone through all, and ended without doing something to shew he was a poor sinner, without some weakness being brought to light, he would have been no use to me; but as it is, I can feel him to be a companion, for there are times when I can bear troubles without any rebellion, or charging God foolishly, and can feel "How harsh soe'er the way, "Dear Saviour, still lead on; Nor leave us till we say, 'Father, thy will be done.'" reconciled, and can say honestly with the poet,